JAPHETHNYARANGA/solutech-events/Readme.md

 * Runs on: `http://127.0.0.1:8000`

-After setup, update your .env file in the backend/ folder with your local MySQL database credentials:
+After setup, update your .env file in the backend folder with your local MySQL database credentials:

 DB_CONNECTION=mysql
 DB_HOST=127.0.0.1